Story within a story: Frame stories and anthology works

 Lewis Carroll's Alice books, Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871), have several multiple poems that are mostly recited by several characters to the titular character.
 The most notable examples are "You Are Old, Father William", 'Tis the Voice of the Lobster", "Jabberwocky", and "The Walrus and the Carpenter".

 Chaucer's The Canterbury Tales and Boccaccio's Decameron are also classic frame stories.
-In Chaucer's Canterbury Tales, the characters tell tales suited to their personalities and tell them in ways that highlight their personalities.
+In The Canterbury Tales, the characters tell tales suited to their personalities and tell them in ways that highlight their personalities.
 The noble knight tells a noble story, the boring character tells a very dull tale, and the rude miller tells a smutty tale.
 Homer's Odyssey too makes use of this device; Odysseus' adventures at sea are all narrated by Odysseus to the court of king Alcinous in Scheria.
 Other shorter tales, many of them false, account for much of the Odyssey.
 Many modern children's story collections are essentially anthology works connected by this device, such as Arnold Lobel's Mouse Tales, Paula Fox's The Little Swineherd, and Phillip and Hillary Sherlock's Ears and Tails and Common Sense.

 A well-known modern example of framing is the fantasy genre work The Princess Bride (both the book and the film).
 In the film, a grandfather is reading the story of The Princess Bride to his grandson.
 In the book, a more detailed frame story has a father editing a much longer (but fictive) work for his son, creating his own "Good Parts Version" (as the book called it) by leaving out all the parts that would bore or displease a young boy.
 Both the book and the film assert that the central story is from a book called The Princess Bride by a nonexistent author named S. Morgenstern.

-In the Welsh novel Aelwyd F'Ewythr Robert (1852) see by Gwilym Hiraethog, a visitor to a farm in north Wales tells the story of Uncle Tom's Cabin to those gathered around the hearth.
+In the Welsh novel Aelwyd F'Ewythr Robert (1852) by Gwilym Hiraethog, a visitor to a farm in north Wales tells the story of Uncle Tom's Cabin to those gathered around the hearth.

 Sometimes a frame story exists in the same setting as the main story.
 On the television series The Young Indiana Jones Chronicles, each episode was framed as though it were being told by Indy when he was older (usually acted by George Hall, but once by Harrison Ford).
 The same device of an adult narrator representing the older version of a young protagonist is used in the films Stand by Me and A Christmas Story, and the television show The Wonder Years and How I Met Your Mother.